What every best Cooktops has:

 Reviewers say gas cooktops excel at temperature control, and many owners like the ability to adjust the gas flame by sight.
 However, experts say gas cooktops aren't as good as electric cooktops, which we cover elsewhere in this report, at maintaining consistent cooking temperatures, particularly at high and low heat settings.
 Most gas cooktops are 36 inches wide, but many 30-inch models are also available.
 Some manufacturers also make professional-style cooktops that measure up to 48 inches wide.

-Still, at Reviewed.com the Thermador Masterpiece SGSX365FS earns both Best of Year and Editors' Choice awards as well as a perfect 10 score.
+It's a little pricier than the Samsung, but the Thermador Masterpiece SGSX365FS (Est. $1,900) is also very much worth considering.
+It's the second highest rated gas cooktop at Consumer Reports, and earns identical ratings for cooking at low and high heat as the Samsung.
+At Reviewed, which hasn't rated the Samsung, the Thermador cooktop earns both Best of Year and Editors' Choice awards as well as a perfect 10 score.
 Ethan Wolff-Mann notes that, "Our lab tests showed that this cooktop's reputation is well-deserved, with some of the best performance we've recorded from gas burners."

-As we noted, though, owner reviews are hard to come buy -- not surprising considering this cooktop's price tag.
+As is the case with the Samsung, though, owner reviews are hard to come buy -- not surprising considering this cooktop's price tag.
 What's available from authorized sellers is highly positive, but no site has more than a handful, and that gives us a little pause.
-Based on that, plus its lower price, we tip the scale in our recommendations toward the GE Café CGP650SETSS, but if your sense of style demands it, and your pocketbook allows it, you also can't go wrong with the Thermador SGSX365FS.
+Based on that, plus its lower price (and sometimes much lower as the Samsung is more likely to be found on sale -- at the time of our review, we spotted the black stainless version at less than $1,400, and the stainless steel one at less than $1,300), we tip the scale in our recommendations toward the Samsung, but if your sense of style demands it, and your pocketbook allows it, you also can't go wrong with the Thermador SGSX365FS.

-We didn't see any expert reviews for gas cooktops costing less than $1,000, but the Whirlpool WCG51US6DS (Est. $600) gets good ratings from users.
-This 36-inch model comes in stainless steel, but is also available in black as the Whirlpool WCG51US6DB (Est. $630) and white as the Whirlpool WCG51US6DW (Est. $630).
+If you needs something even less expensive, consider the Whirlpool WCG51US6DS (Est. $800).
+It's not been reviewed by any credible experts that we spotted, but it gets good ratings from users.
+This 36-inch model comes in stainless steel, but is also available in black as the Whirlpool WCG51US6DB (Est. $700) and white as the Whirlpool WCG51US6DW (Est. $700).

-In spite of its low price owners say Whirlpool WCG51US6DS is a stylish-looking upgrade in their kitchen.
+In spite of its low price (and lower still if you find it on sale, which is common) owners say that the Whirlpool WCG51US6DS is a stylish-looking upgrade in their kitchen.
 It features a continuous grate design with five burners; a 15000-BTU SpeedHeat burner, a 12000-BTU burner, two 9100-BTU burners, and a 5000-BTU simmer burner.
 It doesn't fall behind in other areas either, and we saw a number of comments about how easy this gas cooktop is to install and to keep clean.
 Many say they are "in awe" of how well it performs, especially considering the very low price compared to most other gas cooktops.